AZERBAIJAN TRAVEL GUIDE

 Step away Turkey!
 Azerbaijan is the original 'East-meets-West' destination!
 Placed at the crossroads between Europe and Asia, this former Soviet Republic (barely bigger than Ireland!), boasts an astonishing variety of natural wonders from snow-capped mountains and bubbling mud volcanoes to sandy deserts and subtropical forests.
 Azerbaijan swings comfortably between modern city-scapes and Arabian night-esque exotica whilst providing some of the most extraordinary landscapes in all of Caucasia.

-Partly thanks to the imposing Caucasus MOuntains the northern parts are arguably the prettiest part of the country.
+Partly thanks to the imposing Caucasus Mountains the northern parts are arguably the prettiest part of the country.
 Around the misty peaks of this 4466 m behemoth bears, wolves and leopards still roam freely and nomadic shepherds to this day move their flocks along the slopes of the mountains in search of fresh pasture - as they have done for thousands of years.
 Meanwhile, a mere stone throws away, the capital of Baku buzzes in a confusing conflict between its old town heritage and modern architecture.
 Along the boulevards of downtown Baku, Nouveau riche residents flutter between expensive boutiques, exclusive shops, and luxury hotels.
 Modern Azerbaijan is a sovereign state and, although Islamic, the mood seems distinctly secular.

-RELATED POSTS
+BLOG POSTS

-WHAT DO YOU NEED TO VISIT
+DO YOU NEED A VISA FOR

 AZERBAIJAN?